kilchenmann/kilchenmann/README.md

 ## Hi there I'm André

 Web and applications developer from Switzerland.
-I studied Cultural and Media Studies and Computer Science at the University of Basel and wrote my PhD thesis in Digital Humanities.
+I studied Cultural and Media Studies and Computer Science at the University of Basel and wrote my PhD thesis in Digital Humanities at the same University.

 Today I work as an archival computer scientist / digital archivist in Solothurn and deal with the long-term archiving of digital data.